Review: Vegenarang Vegan Restaurant in Busan (+ Tips & Menu Prices)

 It was topped with chocolate chips, cacao bits, and a yellow curd.
 The yogurt was the best kind of sweet and sour, and was nicely thick.
 I believe this is the only dessert option.

-The restaurant is open daily from 11:30am to 3pm, then 5pm to 8pm.
+They’re open daily from 11:30am to 3pm, then 5pm to 8pm.

 Make sure not to visit during their break hours between 3pm to 5pm.